LolaBurns/ReviewTwo-survey/README.md

 # _Lauren Burnett Practice Survey_

-#### _Javascipt Form Practice, 06.11.2016_
+#### _Javascipt Form Practice: Travel Destinations, 06.11.2016_

 #### By _**Lauren Burnett**_

 ## Description

-_This simple webpage is a project to learn CSS, HTML, and Bootstrap coding.
-The page gives a little information about myself and links to some of the projects I've created as I'm learning more coding languages and skills._
+_This simple webpage is a project to learn basic jQuery and Javascript coding.
+The page allows users to answer several questions in a form and get a recommendation for a vacation destination best fitting their answers._

 ## Setup/Installation Requirements